 If the website header is an entryway, then your hero image is kind of like the signage out front.
 This large banner-like image gives website visitors a taste of what you offer and provides that all-important visual appeal that can help people stay on your website.
 One study found that roughly 80% of website visitors focus most of their attention above the fold.

 Whether you opt for a picture, graphic, video, or animation, your hero image should directly convey key information about the business.
 For example, a food delivery service might opt for a hero image that depicts a courier with a mouthwatering container of food.
-A fitness tracking app might use a quick animation of their interface and features.
+A fitness tracking app might use a quick animation of its interface and features.
 There’s lots of room for creativity when designing a hero image, but the visual’s main purpose should be to encourage visitors to learn more about your business.

 What’s the first step that you’d want your visitor to take after landing on your website?
 Where would you like them to go?
 What information do they need to access quickly?
 Before you start your website header design, you should have a solid understanding of what you’d like to achieve with your website as a whole and how your header fits into the mix.